helander/soundqube/README.md

 Fluidsynth works with soundfonts and the project provides links to high quality soundfont files - your sound library may become unlimited.

+# builds

+To enable cross building using docker build --platform=...

+do this:
+* docker run --privileged --rm tonistiigi/binfmt --install all